vnsriniv/Amplicon_Sequencing_Analysis/Tutorial.md

 classify.otu(list=current, count=current, taxonomy=current, label=0.03)
 count.groups(shared=current)
 ```
+## Running mothur in batch mode
 Below is the mothur_batch_v4_job.sh file.
 In this file, the input and output directory and the logfile name can be changed to whatever you want.
 Also you can use any mothur contig file or databases for analysis.
 In addition, no.of processors can also be configured to the no.of cores in the node, just make sure the no. of processors defined by 'cpus-per-task' and
 'num_threads' are consistant, and not exceed the actual no. of threads physically owned by your machine.

 ```bash